Posted in Uncategorized

 knowledge unrobes untruths and lies,

-its rays piercing illuminates the dark kingdoms
+its piercing rays illuminate the dark kingdoms

-where once you roamed, raged
+where once you roamed and raged

-ragging souls and joy with your minions,
+ragging souls and joy with your minions.

-uncovering why children die
+As new knowledge uncovers why children die

 that for which we blame the gods recedes